-I am a Senior Research Scientist at Google Research.
-My research interests are broadly in the area of machine learning and theoretical computer science.
-I am currently interested in learning on graphs (graph neural networks, graph transformers) and reasoning in ML models, combining tools from algorithms with machine learning.
-My work has also been used for developing machine learning models for routing in Google Maps.
-Other areas I have worked in include streaming algorithms, privacy, error-correcting codes, etc.
+I am a research scientist whose research interests are broadly in the area of machine learning and theoretical computer science.
+I am currently interested in reasoning in ML models (e.g., AI for mathematics/science) and machine learning on graph-structured and relational data, combining tools from algorithms with machine learning.
+Other areas I have worked in include streaming algorithms, privacy, error-correcting codes, etc. I was previously a research scientist at Google Research (until 2024), where my work has been used in a number of systems such as AlphaProof (theorem proving), Google Maps (routing/navigation), and Gboard (private analytics).

 I received my PhD in Computer Science in 2016 at Carnegie Mellon University, where I was advised by Venkatesan Guruswami and Gary Miller.
 Afterwards, I was a Research Scientist at École Polytechnique Fédérale de Lausanne (EPFL) from 2016-2018.